LimitOrderBook/lob-app/README.md

 ***University of Oxford***

-*This application is part of the thesis submitted in partial fulfilment of then Master of Science in Mathematical Finance*
+*This application is part of the thesis submitted in partial fulfilment of the Master of Science in Mathematical Finance*

 December 17, 2021
 ## Screenshot